ZimdAustria/pxt-r4e/_locales/README.md

 # Robot4Earth for MakeCode

 This repository hosts the extension to program the [ZIMD](https://www.zimd.at/) robots with MakeCode.
 The extension allows you to move them and let them play melodies.
-The robot is utilizing the [waveshare motorboard](https://www.waveshare.com/wiki/Motor_Driver_for_micro:bit).
-You can use their extension if you want to add servo motors to the robot.
 If you want to build your own robot you'll find everything you need on our [robo4earth website](https://www.robo4earth.at/#roboter)<br/>

 <img src="../pictures/robot1.jpg" style="width:400px;"/><br/>